IamHaddad/Nextcloud-Talk-Signaling-with-Docker/README.md

 ### Configuration

-There is a default configuration file included called `server.conf.in` copy this to `server.conf` and adjust the following for installing with the [docker-compose.yml](docker-compose.yml) as is,
+There is a default configuration file included called `server.conf.in` copy and rename this to `server.conf` and adjust the following for installing with the [docker-compose.yml](docker-compose.yml) as is,

 Uncomment ```listen = 127.0.0.1:8080``` under `[http]` this is the port the signaling server will be listening on.

-Replace `nextcloud.domain.invalid` in `allowed = nextcloud.domain.invalid` under `[backend]` so that the signaling server knows which hostnames its allowed to use.
+Replace `nextcloud.domain.invalid` in `allowed = nextcloud.domain.invalid` with your Nextcloud domain under `[backend]` so that the signaling server knows which hostnames its allowed to accept connections from.

 Uncomment ```url = nats://localhost:4222``` under `[nats]` the signaling server will use this to connect to the nat server in the docker container.

-Add `ws://localhost:8188` after the `url = ` under `[mcu]` the signaling server will use this to connect to the Janus server in the docker container.
+Add `ws://localhost:8188` after `url = ` under `[mcu]` the signaling server will use this to connect to the Janus server in the docker container.

-Create a apikey for the turn server `apikey = the-api-key-for-the-rest-service`.
+Create a random string for the apikey which the Signaling server will use for the turn server `apikey = the-api-key-for-the-rest-service`.

-Also add a secret which will be used to connect to the turn server (This needs to be the same as in the docker-compose.yml file for coturn) `apikey = the-api-key-for-the-rest-service`.
+Also add a secret which the Signaling server will use to connect to the turn server (This needs to be the same as in the [docker-compose.yml](docker-compose.yml) file for coturn) `apikey = the-api-key-for-the-rest-service`.

-And add a list of turnservers after the `servers =` ```servers = turn:localhost:3478?transport=udp,turn:localhost:3478?transport=tcp``` this is used to connect to the Coturn server in the docker container.
+And add a list of turnservers after the `servers =` ```turn:localhost:3478?transport=udp,turn:localhost:3478?transport=tcp``` this is used to connect to the Coturn server in the docker container.

-You also need to change the `REALM:` in the `docker-compose.yml` to the domain name of your nextcloud instance.
+You also need to change the `REALM:` in the [docker-compose.yml](docker-compose.yml) to the domain name of your nextcloud instance.

-And make sure the `STATIC_SECRET:` is the same as in the `server.conf` file.
+And make sure the `STATIC_SECRET:` in the [docker-compose.yml](docker-compose.yml) is the same as the `secret` in the `server.conf` file.

 ### Docker Compose